LukeShortCloud/ansible_role_fedora_kernel_lts/README.md

 ## Example Playbook

 * An example "site.yml" Playbook file.
-By default, RPMs will be compiled and created.
+By default, source RPMs will built.

 ```
 ---